Liza Arzamasova: Biography

 Elizaveta Arzamasova was born in Moscow.
 She began her acting career at the age of four.
 When she was 8, she played the main role in the musical Annie (director – Nina Chusova).
 In 2004, at the 9th theater festival "Moscow debuts" she was awarded for that role the Audience Choice Award.
 At the same time Liza was engaged in the music studio at the Russian Academy of Theatre Arts - GITIS.
 Her mother, Yuliya Arzamasova, placed on one of the sites photos and summaries of Liza.
 She got a call from the Moscow Variety Theatre, they asked about her daughter and invited her to audition.

 Liza became popular after the TV series Daddy's Daughters, where she played one of the main roles – Galina Vasnetsova.

 On January 30, 2010, at the age of 14 she played the role of Juliet in Romeo and Juliet on the stage of Moscow C.S.
 Stanislavski Drama Theatre.

 She appeared in the ninth season of ice show contest Ice Age.

+Personal life

+Since 20 December 2020, she has been married to figure skater and coach Ilya Averbukh.
+On 14 August 2021, the couple had a son, named Lev.
+On 8 August 2024, the couple had a daughter, named Liya.

+Charity

+In 2016, she became a trustee of the Starost v Radost Foundation.
+The foundation provides support to elderly people and people with disabilities.

+In October 2019, the Bulgakov House Museum-Theatre staged a performance based on Arzamasova's play If I Were..., with proceeds from ticket sales donated to the Starost v Radost Foundation.

-Liza Arzamasova is a child actress at a press conference for the film's release in February 2009.
+Liza Arzamasova as a child actress at a press conference for the film's release in February 2009.